Embarking on a photoshoot can be quite nerve wracking. Here’s a few tips I learnt from my latest photoshoot with a professional photographer.

 Again, all this was down to considerable planning (I had a working list) and thinking about what I wanted in the photos.
 We actually ended up using all the props at some point on the day.

 And Finally, Try and Relax

 It’s not easy having your picture taken in public and I find relaxing the most challenging part.
 I prefer to do early mornings when there’s hardly anyone about, or I pick quieter places to avoid witnesses!

 Sometimes it can’t be avoided though.
 Me and Emily took all the photo for my Spring Joys post at midday Falmouth’s busy High Street.
 Was it a bit embarrassing?
 Yes.
 Was I self-conscious?
 Totally.

 But when it comes down to it, no one’s going to remember, and seriously, does anyone really care?
 My tip is to try and block out other people and smile like you’re a tourist.
 I think there are some places where people don’t bat an eyelid at things like this going on, and I would say Falmouth is one of them.

 The reality is that doing a photoshoot doesn’t need to take very long.
 We had most of the day and made good use of the time but you can get lots done in an hour or two.

 The most important thing is to try and enjoy it.
-Having your photo taken by a pro is quite a special thing.
+Having your photo taken by a professional photographer is quite a special thing.
 Lets face it, you’re in safe hands.

 Smile and enjoy it, the results outweigh the cringe factor.